www.ameren.com

 Research Home Charging Units

-Some "smart" chargers are wi-fi enabled, providing reports on energy used during charge sessions and allowing you to schedule when your vehicle charges.
-It's important to note, however, that many vehicles offer the same capabilities through in-vehicle telematics.
+Some “smart chargers” are wi-fi enabled and will provide a summary of energy usage and allow you to schedule your charging sessions.
+It’s important to note, however, that many vehicles offer the same capabilities through in-vehicle telematics.

 Find a Certified Electrician